| Don's Home Products Camera Batteries |

-The generic NB-2LH replacement battery ($20) from my Canon EOS Rebel did not last nearly as long on a charge as the original equipment battery ($60).
+| The generic NB-2LH replacement battery ($20) from my Canon EOS Rebel did not last nearly as long on a charge as the original equipment battery ($60).
+I went online to find if there were reviews of 3rd party batteries.
+I couldn't find much.

 What I found was many people use 3rd party batteries with no problems.

-The current "smart" Lithium-ion batteries have an IC circuit inside which allows the camera to read the charge level, and compute the number of shots remaining.
+The current "smart" Lithium-ion batteries have an IC circuit inside which allows the camera

+You can save significantly with a generic.
+The original NB-2LH is 720mAh.
+You can get replacements with up to 1,900mAh.
+There are so many types I couldn't find any good reviews.
 There were lots of comments in the forums like "You spend $X,XXX on other equipment, why skimp on batteries?"

 Several people reported satisfactory results with Watson batteries sold at B&H and Amazon.